ThioJoe/Windows-Super-God-Mode/README.md

 This PowerShell script <b>creates shortcuts to all special shell folders, named folders, task links, system settings, deep links, and URL protocols in Windows</b>, providing easy access to a wide range of system settings and features.

 It was inspired by the famously nicknamed "God Mode" folder and creates many more shortcuts than even that.

+➤ Note: It's not really a "mode", that's just a catchy name.
+Running this doesn't change any system settings, it just creates a folder containing a ton of shortcuts.

 ## Screenshots